 In The Simpsons episode "Eight Misbehavin'", the family describe what happened to them during a nine-month mid-episode Time Skip.
 Lisa reveals that she became the most popular girl in school, "but then blew it by being conceited".
 Whilst the details of this are never revealed, it is probable that she became an Alpha Bitch during that period.

 Sally Avril is the most abusive girl of the group, even mercilessly mocking fellow clique-member Flash Thompson when his hero, Spider-Man, appears to be committing robberies.
 Slightly subverted when Peter's aunt has a heart attack as Flash mentions that even Sally feels sorry for him, although she is not as forthcoming with her sympathies as his friends are.
 Both she and Flash have gone through a bit of Character Development.
 When she thinks that Peter's been killed, Sally is horrified.
 She does say it's because she'll have to tell Liz and Liz "looks awful in black", but when she sees that Peter's okay, she performs a textbook Anger Born of Worry.
 A bit later, she tells him that no, she doesn't care, but she doesn't want him to be blown to bits, she's not a monster.
 In the last episode, she's glad Liz broke up with Peternote When in reality Peter breaks up with her because of his feelings for Gwen Stacy, but publicly breaks Peter off to save face.

-From the first generation cast, Heather and Courtney from Total Drama.
-Both were the Alpha Bitch on their respective teams in the first two seasons with Heather serving as the show's overall Alpha Bitch in Island and Courtney in Action.
+From the first generation cast, Heather and Courtney.
+Both were the Alpha Bitch on their respective teams in the first two seasons with Heather serving as the show's main Alpha Bitch in Island and Courtney in Action.
 However, in World Tour, both girls clash for the position.